fgagamedev/multiplatform-sdl2-project-template/README.md

 ### Windows

-- Cygwin (GNU MAKE must be installed)
+- Cygwin (GNU Make must be installed)
 - Visual Studio (cl.exe, lib.exe and link.exe)

 The Visual Studio compiler `cl.exe` needs a proper setup to work in Cygwin.
 Put the script `runcl.bat` below in your PATH: